dga711/msfs-webui-devkit/readme.md

 ### Part 1: The code

-To show the debugging UI in the panel/mfd of your choice you should put this code into the corresponding JS file (_init()_ method works well)
+To show the debugging UI in the panel/mfd of your choice you should put this code into the corresponding JS file (_init()_ or end of _connectedcallback()_ method works well)
 ```
 if (g_modDebugMgr) {
     g_modDebugMgr.AddConsole(null);